IntelliSys-Lab/intellisys-lab.github.io/_pages/haowang.md

 ---

 #### :runner: About Me
 I received my Ph.D. degree from <a href="https://www.ece.utoronto.ca/">the ECE Department</a>, <a href="https://www.utoronto.ca">U<i>of</i>T</a> 2020 July.
 I finished both my Bachelor's and Master's degrees at <a href="https://www.sjtu.edu.cn">Shanghai Jiao Tong University</a> in 2012 and 2015, respectively.
-Now I am working as an Assistant Professor in the <a href="https://www.lsu.edu/eng/cse/">CSE Division</a> of <a href="https://www.lsu.edu/">Louisiana State University</a>.
 I received the NSF CRII Award in 2022.
 <!-- <br/>We have available Ph.D. positions.  >>> <a href="https://intellisys.haow.ca/joinus/"><u>Join us</u></a> at <a href="https://intellisys.haow.ca"><img src="/assets/img/isl-logo-white.svg" alt="lab-logo" height="25px" style="margin-bottom: -7px;" /> IntelliSys Lab</a> ! -->

 👨🏻‍🔬#computer_science_researcher 👨🏻‍💻#developer 🎮#gamer 📷#photographer 👨🏻‍🎨#watercolor_painter